 Japan

-- Japan was the NT’s largest export market, with exports increasing 134.2% to $7.6 billion, reflecting increases in confidential goods, likely liquefied natural gas.
+- Japan was the NT’s largest export market with exports declining by 13.0% to $5.3 billion, reflecting a decline in confidential items (likely liquefied natural gas (LNG)) and petroleum and petroleum related products.

-- Imported goods increased 10.3% to $150 million, due to an increase in iron and steel.
+- Imported goods increased 13.4% to $169 million, driven by an increase in road vehicles and rubber manufacturers.

 China

-- China was the NT’s second largest export market with exports increasing 1.5% to $2.3 billion, driven by increases in metalliferous ores and metal scrap.
+- China was the NT’s second largest export market with exports declining 17.7% to $2.4 billion, driven by a decline in confidential items

 Taiwan

-- Goods imported increased by 370.3% to $174 million, due to increases in petroleum and petroleum-related products and inorganic chemicals.
+- Goods imported increased by 42.9% to $30 million, driven by increase in inorganic chemicals.

 Indonesia

-- Goods exported to Indonesia increased by 42.1% to $554 million, driven by an increase in confidential items.
+- Goods exported to Indonesia increased by 31.5% to $467 million, driven by increase in confidential items (likely LNG) and live animals.

-- Goods imported increased from $6 million to $10 million, reflecting an increase in confidential items.
+- Goods imported increased from $104 million to $276 million, driven by an increase in confidential items and petroleum and petroleum related products.

 Malaysia

-- Goods exported to Malaysia decreased 7.1% to $144 million, reflecting a decrease in metalliferous ores and metal scrap.
+- Goods exported to Malaysia declined by 2.2% to $220 million, reflecting a decline in confidential items and live animals.

-- Goods imported fell by 34.8% to $191 million, reflecting a decrease in petroleum and petroleum‑related products.
+- Goods imported increased by 6.6% to $517 million, reflecting an increase in petroleum and petroleum‑related products.

 European Union